akhealth/DevSecOpsMvp/hybrid-connection/README.md

 Machine w/ HCM must whitelist **all of**:

-1. "Service Bus endpoint URL" : find this value in the HCM details screen labeled as "Service Bus Endpoint" (`sqlserverservicebus.servicebus.windows.net` for our demo)
+1. "Service Bus endpoint URL" : find this value in the HCM details screen labeled as "Service Bus Endpoint" (`prototype-servicebus.servicebus.windows.net` for our demo)

 2. "Service Bus Gateways" : these are 128 different servers.
 See discussion at "things you should know" link above.
 128 different whitelists will have to be added for `G0-prod-[stamp]-010-sb.servicebus.windows.net` -> `G127-prod-[stamp]-010-sb.servicebus.windows.net`.
 (Hopefully we can use wildcards!?). `[stamp]` can be found with `nslookup`, again see doc above.

 3. "Azure IP Address" : find this value in the HCM details screen labeled "Azure IP Address"

-Note: various Hybrid docs mention that HCM must have "outbound access to Azure over ports 80 and 443" -- this is the same requirement we are dealing with here.
+Note: various Hybrid docs mention that HCM must have "outbound access to Azure over ports 80 and 443", but we have verified that only 443 is used and need be opened.

+A good way to test outbound access in Windows: `Test-NetConnection -ComputerName prototype-servicebus.servicebus.windows.net -Port 443`

+### HCM Logging

+To debug the HCM connection use the Windows Event Viewer.
+Logs are under `Applicaiton and Service Logs / Microsoft / ServiceBus / Client`.

 ### Notes